 - Increase the capacity to love oneself and others; enrich relationships with greater respect, compassion, and happiness

 Are sessions confidential?

 Yes!
-Importantly, psychologists are required by law and, for members of the American Psychological Association such as myself, by a code of ethics for the profession to maintain the confidentiality of information shared with them.
+Importantly, psychologists are required by law and, for members of the American Psychological Association, by a code of ethics for the profession to maintain the confidentiality of information shared with them.
 Most psychologists take this responsibility very seriously on a personal level.

 There are a few instances in which the law does require psychologists to share information obtained during therapy.
 One of the most important is that if a client makes statements that constitute a credible threat to harm him/herself or others, the psychologist must take the necessary precautions to ensure safety.
 In the majority of cases involving self-harm, the psychologist will work with the client to find a way to ensure safety without violating confidentiality.
 While it is true that psychologists want to keep people safe and alive, we also want the client to feel as in control of the process as possible.

 Psychologists are a second exception because they are “mandated reporters.”
 This means that if a client discloses information about child abuse, elder abuse, or abuse of a dependent adult, the psychologist is obligated to report it to the proper authorities.